dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 will be copied during such a relocation — but the values they contain will not be subject to garbage collection or relocation themselves.

-The portability layer provides no direct support for the *fluid-bind* operation.
-The library implements a *fluid-variable* as a thread-local variable, and uses the high-level Dylan construct *unwind-protect* [also called *cleanup* in Dylan’s infix syntax] to manage the creation and deletion of new bindings.
+The portability layer provides no direct support for the *dynamic-bind* operation.
+The library implements a *dynamic variable* as a thread-local variable via the high-level Dylan constructs *define thread variable* and *block ... cleanup* to manage the creation and deletion of new bindings.

 The portability layer includes support for conditional update of atomic variables, as well as assignment.
 The implementation mechanism for these